Azure-Samples/Azure-PostgreSQL-Resiliency-Architecture/README.md

 ### Execute Different Versions of Terraform Files:

-   - For **Zonal Resilience (Without Read Replica)**:
+   - **Zonal Resilience (Without Read Replica)**:

-      This has a script that deploys Azure PostgreSQL Flexible server instance with high avaliability enabled.
+      This has a script that deploys Azure PostgreSQL flexible server instance with high avaliability enabled.
 Edit the "variables.tf" file with your subscription-id, desired names, version and etc. for all the resources.

-   - For **Zonal Resilience (With Read Replica)**:
+   - **Zonal Resilience (With Read Replica)**:

      Modify the variables in the two provided files: "variables.tf" and "main.tf".
 On "variables.tf" please add values to different attributes; on the second file "main.tf", find all the modules and resources that are deployed with two read replicas in the same region as that of the primary instance.

-  - For **Regional Resilience**:
+  - **Regional Resilience**:

     Similar to the above, edit the necessary files to reflect your configuration On "variables.tf" please add values to different attributes; on the second file "main.tf"find all the modules and resources that are deployed with two read replicas in the same region as that of the primary instance and the 3 read replicas in a different region as that of Primary instance.